Sultan Saodat is a complex of religious structures located on the outskirts of modern Termez, in Uzbekistan.

-Sultan Saodat complex is a series of religious structures - mausoleums, mosques, khanaqa - built around a central passage.
-The oldest here are two large single-chamber, square, domed mausoleums (11th century).
-They are united by a 15th century iwan.
+Sultan Saodat complex is a series of religious structures - mausoleums, mosques and khanaqa - built around a central passage.
+The oldest here are two large single-chamber, square, domed mausoleums (10th century).
+They are united by a 15th-century iwan.

-In the second half of the 15th century ahead of both mausoleums two new buildings were built.
+In the second half of the 15th century two new buildings were built in front of the two mausoleums.
 Two parallel rows were built in the 15th – 17th centuries and joined with the other buildings.
-Also, some new mausoleums were also pairwise connected with intermediate iwan, decor on them do not exit anymore.
+Also, some new mausoleums were also pairwise connected with intermediate iwan; their decorations no longer exist.
 In the 16th – 17th centuries courtyards to the south and the north were built up with mausoleums of different sizes and from different eras.
 The entrance was set up on the west side of the yard.
 The majestic ensemble stands out as a group of mausoleums, homogeneous in structure and decoration, though built in different styles.